• Home

 “We failed terribly at creating structures to keep it alive because we were enjoying the moment,” he admitted.

-Highlighting another major issue, the rapper pointed out that Hiplife is not even recognised as a category on major global streaming platforms such as Spotify, Amazon Music, and Apple Music.
+The rapper further highlighted challenges posed by modern digital music platforms, noting that Hiplife is not clearly recognised as a standalone category on major streaming services such as Spotify, Apple Music, and Amazon Music.

-According to him, this lack of categorisation forces young artistes to label their music under broader genres, making it difficult for Hiplife to grow as a distinct identity.
+According to him, this forces young artistes to classify their music under broader genres, limiting the visibility and growth of Hiplife as a distinct musical identity.

-Despite the challenges, Okyeame Kwame believes the genre can still make a comeback—but only under certain conditions.
+Despite the challenges, Okyeame Kwame believes the genre can still experience a revival, but only under specific conditions.

 “The future of Hiplife can only come back if artistes like myself and others release Hiplife music again and it becomes successful,” he said.

-Hiplife, a genre deeply rooted in Ghanaian culture, has played a significant role in shaping the country’s music industry.
-However, its future now appears uncertain as global trends and rebranding continue to influence younger artistes.
+However, its future now appears uncertain as global music trends, streaming platforms, and genre rebranding continue to influence younger artistes.

 Share This Article